Ingress & TLS

 NetBox URLs

 Set netbox.urls to define the external URLs where NetBox is accessible.
-The operator uses these to configure ingress resources:
+The operator uses these to configure routing resources (Gateway API routes or Ingresses):

 netboxEnterprise: